goinfinite/ez/README.md

 This project is under active development and is not ready for production use.
 ```

-# Speedia Control
+# Infinite Ez

-Speedia Control (CONTROL) is a proprietary container management platform in a single file.
+Infinite Ez is a proprietary container management platform in a single file.
 It has a REST API, CLI and dashboard.

 ## Running